Posts

 Image

-I was out in the materials recovery facility trying to get some action shots as the single-stream material was being processed.
-It is always good to have visuals as you speak about how the material is handled to help everyone understand how we process your recyclables.
-As I walked to the loading spot I passed overflowing barrels - they caught my attention because they weren't going to look great in the video I was trying to capture.
-I paused in the feed area waiting for a large 100-yarder to empty the community's single stream so I could follow it as it was loaded and began the sorting process.
-As I waited the line stopped once, twice, and then again.
-I turned to see why it kept stopping and the team was expediently working together to scoop a shrub off of the line including branches, leaves, and dirt.
-It was at that moment I decided it was more important to cover the "ugly" things I didn't initially want to capture than the process itself.
-The overflowing ba
+I was in the materials recovery facility trying to get some action shots as the single-stream material was being processed.
+It's always helpful to have visuals as you present to help everyone understand the journey of your recyclables.
+As I walked to the loading spot, I passed overflowing barrels—they caught my attention because they wouldn't look great in the video I was trying to capture.
+I paused in the feed area, waiting for a large 100-yarder to empty the community's single stream so I could follow through the entire process.
+As I waited, the line stopped once, twice, and again.
+I turned to see why it kept stopping, and the team was expeditiously working together to scoop a shrub, including branches, leaves, and dirt, off the line.
+At that moment, I decided that covering the "ugly" things I didn't initially want to capture in my video was more important than showing the process itself.
+The overflowing barrels were empty at the start of the shift and em...

 Glass is a pain!?!
 Yes, I said what I said.